recampbell/leiningen-clickstack/README.md

     zip ../MYAPP.zip .
     bees app:deploy -Rargs="clean compile run" -t sbt -a APP_NAME ../MYAPP.zip

-Or, for example for a test play 2 server, change the last command to:

-    bees app:deploy -Rargs="\"start \$app_port\"" -t sbt -a APP_NAME ../MYAPP.zip

 And your app is now running on the cloud!